acadadev/rosrider_doc/05_PARAMETERS/README.md

 |------------|---------|----------------------------------|---------|
 | AUTO_BRAKE | boolean | Auto Brake Enabled               | False   |

 This parameter controls the physical behavior of the H-Bridge when the robot is receiving Zero Velocity commands (idle).

- - `AUTO_BRAKE` If `False` Coasting, If `True` Braking

-In **Coasting** Mode, the controller opens all MOSFETs (High-Impedance).
+In **Coasting** Mode ( `AUTO_BRAKE: False` ), the controller opens all MOSFETs (High-Impedance).
 The motor spins freely, and the robot's inertia will make it roll to a gradual stop.

-In **Brake** Mode, the controller turns on the bottom MOSFETs (Low-Side) for all phases.
+In **Brake** Mode ( `AUTO_BRAKE: True` ), the controller turns on the bottom MOSFETs (Low-Side) for all phases.
 This shorts the motor terminals together.
 Any movement generates Back-EMF, which creates a current loop that fights the motion.
 This brings the robot to a stop quickly and makes it hard to push.

 <div class="ck">